jeremytammik/RvtFader/README.md

 Summary:

-- Skeleton add-in using the [http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.20](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.20).
+- Skeleton add-in using the [Visual Studio Revit Add-In Wizards](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.20).
 - External command for the settings user interface displaying a Windows form and storing data in JSON as developed for the [](http://thebuildingcoder.typepad.com/blog/2016/09/hololens-escape-path-waypoint-json-exporter.html):
     - Display modal Windows form.
     - Implement form validation using `ErrorProvider` class, `Validating` and `Validated` events.